exosphere-project/exosphere/docs/adr/governance-model.md

 ### 2. Apache Software Foundation (ASF) model

-In Exosphere this would mean:
+For Exosphere this would mean:

 - Studying [the incubator cookbook](https://incubator.apache.org/cookbook/) in detail to decide if the ASF is a good fit, then going through the steps to join the [ASF Incubator](https://incubator.apache.org/).
 - Execute a formal [Software Grant Agreement (SGA)](https://www.apache.org/licenses/contributor-agreements.html#grants) to transfer the Exosphere codebase to the ASF